 After the presentation of Best Practices and Experiences on Transatlantic Cluster Collaboration by several experienced cluster managers and company representatives – including 3D printing inventor Charles Hull, Co-Founder and Chief Technology Officer of 3D Systems, US – the US Cluster Map and Registry (www.clustermapping.us) and the European Cluster Collaboration Platform (www.clustercollaboration.eu) were presented.
 The speakers then answered questions from the audience in a panel exchange moderated by Marc Pattinson, inno TSD, France, ECCP coordinator.
 The final panel was joined by Slawomir Tokarski, Director on Innovation and Advanced Manufacturing, DG GROWTH, who urged the cluster participants “to use the EU-US Hannover Messe matchmaking mission to prepare the ground for establishing cluster-to-cluster MoU’s as the basis of a bottom-up based cooperation framework”.
 Bryan Borlik, Director, US Economic Development Administration/Department of Commerce, highlighted also the importance of sharing experiences, such as cluster definitions and how US Economic Development Agencies can offer EU clusters a gateway towards US clusters.
 Furthermore, DG GROWTH of the European Commission in collaboration with the U.S. Department of Commerce will continue to facilitate policy exchanges and create the opportunities for intensifying cluster cooperation as part of the ongoing implementation of the EU-US Cluster Cooperation Arrangement.

 Find the slides and presentations here

 Find the photo gallery here

-Tshanda Kalombo, U.S. International Trade Administration/Department of Commerce: Tshanda.Kalombo@trade.gov
+Tshanda Kalombo, U.S. International Trade Administration/Department of Commerce: Tshanda.Kalombo [at] trade.gov